uofuseismo/rtseis/README.md

 These points are really driven by the target audience which is seismologists in network operations.
 Indeed, these focuses may even make RTSeis a suboptimal solution as the first point requires compilation and clearing library dependencies while the second point can diminish some algorithm performance.

+## Limitations

+RTSeis leverages libraries designed explicitly for x86\_64 hardware.
+In particular, these libraries are tuned for Intel chips however AMD should be okay.
+It's unclear if this library could be compiled and/or executed on ARM or Power9 architectures.

 ### SciPy

 RTSeis's focus is basic filtering of seismic data.
 It is most analogous to SciPy's signal's processing package.
 The main difference is that RTSeis has more support for real-time signals processing.